Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 January 1985

-• Information relating to Junior Striders taking part in the South Yorks Cross Country League.
+• Information relating to Junior Striders taking part in the South Yorks Cross Country League

 February 1985

-• London Marathon guaranteed places on offer for the first time to club members.
+• London Marathon guaranteed places on offer for the first time to club members

-• Training schedules for a half and full marathon listed in this issue.
+• Training schedules for a half and full marathon listed in this issue

 March 1985

-• Ron Hill Sports becomes supplier of club vests and shorts.
+• Ron Hill Sports becomes supplier of club vests and shorts

-• Striders run in the Northern Cross Country Champs. for the first time.
+• Striders run in the Northern Cross Country Champs for the first time

 April 1985

-• Sponsorship arrangement being considered with the Manufacturers Life Insurance Company MANULIFE who have offered the club a £500 cash sponsorship deal.
+• Sponsorship arrangement being considered with the Manufacturers Life Insurance Company MANULIFE who have offered the club a £500 cash sponsorship deal

 • Striders 100 mile Canal Relay Race to be sponsored by the Cheshire Building Society.
+Teams have been picked, team members’ names as yet not given!

 • The National Cross Country Championship was held at Milton Keynes.
 7 Striders ran, here are their names and positions out of a finishing field of 1806 runners.
 Finish times were not available.